 Chrome and Chromium users can install it from the chrome web store.

-Pale Moon and Seamonkey can not use the current Firefox version.
+Pale Moon and SeaMonkey can not use the current Firefox version.
 There is a special "firefox-legacy" version of UBlock Origin available which does work with browsers using the old Firefox (pre Webextensions) addon API.

 Filter lists will reveal that many boxes are not checked.
-The lack of

-Built-in.
-You likely want to enable
+You will likely want to enable all the other available filters except

 Regions, languages section of the